- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 The most ideal location of a swimming pool is the north, east or north-east direction.
 In the case of fountains or ponds, the water flow should be from the north to the east direction.
 The directions that work best for underground water tanks are the same as above.
 But if these storage tanks are above ground level, they should be in the south, south-west or south-east directions.

 The position of the LIVING ROOM as per VASTU:

 It should ideally be located in the east, north or west direction.
-Light shades of colour to paint the walls are advised as it brings about a feeling of togetherness and affection.
+Light shades of color to paint the walls are advised as it brings about a feeling of togetherness and affection.
 In case you are insistent on a dark shade, use it only on the east wall.
-Any electrical items should be located in the South East corner of the room.
+Any electrical items should be located in the southeast corner of the room.

 Seating for guests should essentially be in the south-east or north-west corners facing the west or the south.

 To elevate the mood and spread positive energy in the room display wall paintings of nature and scenery.
 This room should be lit brightly.
 So, hang a chandelier in the south or west part of the room avoiding the exact center.

 The position of STUDY ROOM as per VASTU:

 Thus, a study room should be on the north-east, east or west part of the house.
 While studying, face towards the east or north direction.
 The bookshelf should be made on the southern or western wall.
 For better learning power, use a light or neutral color scheme.